What Can You Expect to Catch in the Gulf of Mexico?

 Sharks are probably the largest species that we consistently catch and are a bucket list species for many of our customers.
-We commonly catch Bull Sharks.
-Hammerheads and Tiger Sharks but occasionally will catch a Mako depending on the time of year.
-The average size shark for our area is typically in the 7-10 ft range averaging a couple hundred pounds.
+We commonly catch Bull Sharks, Hammerheads, and Tiger Sharks but occasionally will catch a Mako depending on the time of year.
+The average size shark for our area is typically in the 7-10 ft range averaging a couple of hundred pounds.
 These are not easy to reel in and can take several hours and several anglers to land a trophy.
 This type of fishing is very similar to catfish fishing.
 We throw the lines out with a large bait and then just wait for the bite.
 Once you hear the reel buzz, he is hooked and the fight is on!

 Wahoo are a beautiful game fish that many anglers dream of catching.
 We typically catch these fish in between fishing areas by trolling large lures behind the boat.
 Wahoo are normally in the 10-100 pound range and can grow up to 6ft in length!
 Like several species we tend to catch, these fish get bigger the further offshore we go.
 If you’re looking for a prize fish plan to troll several hours offshore to get a chance at landing a whopper.
 Wahoo are an exceptional fish to eat as well!
 They have a white meaty filet that most people cut into steaks and grill.

-Vermillion snapper are a great fish for table fare.
+Vermillion snapper are a great Florida fish species for table fare.
 These fish are not a huge fight because of their size but their numbers can add up quick.
-Florida regulation allows anglers to harvest 10 fish per person.
+Florida regulations allows anglers to harvest 10 fish per person.
 These fish live around the reefs and are a common fish we target on our bottom fishing trips.
 Vermillion snapper are a phenomenal fish to eat and in fact, many locals prefer the vermilion snapper over red snapper.
-These fish are known by several different names depending on where you fish at in the Panhandle.
+These fish are known by several different names depending on where you fish in the Panhandle.
 Around Destin and the 30-A region, these fish will be called Mingos and BB’s.
 Whereas here, in Panama City Beach we say Beliners.
 Regardless of what you call them, they are plentiful and great to eat year around.
 These fish are also perfect for kids of any age to catch and will keep them interested nonstop in the fishing activity.

 The Triggerfish is one ugly fish!
-They have small mouths and human looking teeth with compressed flat bodies.
+They have small mouths and human-looking teeth with compressed flat bodies.
 Unique to the fish world and sublime on your table.
 Any Panama City Beach local will tell you these are some of the best fish to fry!
 Florida laws only allow you to keep one per person so remember the more anglers you have the more fish you get to bring home!
 Like all the other reef species these fish live on artificial reefs and hard bottom offshore.
 We use small hooks and squid to catch the fish and we typically catch triggerfish year around.
 Seasons vary so make sure to check with your Captain prior to booking your trip to make sure you get to bring home your catch.
 Image credit Wiki

-Mahi Mahi normally migrate to the Panama City area in May and can be caught offshore through the month of November.
+Mahi Mahi normally migrate to the Panama City and Apalachicola areas in May and can be caught offshore through the month of November.
 These fish are absolutely stunning when pulled out of the water and are one of the more colorful species of fish we catch.
 We normally are not able to target Mahi Mahi because they love to live under floating debris and floating debris is always moving.
 Therefore your captain will have to see the debris in the water and navigate up to it.
 Nine times out of ten there will be Mahi’s underneath.
 If luck is in your favor you will have plenty of fish to eat for dinner that night!
 The fish limit for Mahi Mahi is 60 fish per boat and it is not uncommon to catch that many if you find the right school!
 Image credit Wiki By Joseph Hector

-In this area, we typically see the Blackfin and Yellowfin Tuna.
+In this area, we typically see Blackfin and Yellowfin Tuna.
 Blackfin tuna are a little more prevalent in this area and can be caught on offshore trolling trips.
 The Yellowfin tuna requires you to head further west toward the Louisiana Oil rigs.
 These trips are a minimum of 2 days but are a trip of a lifetime!

 Capt.
 BJ is a 3rd generation fisherman in the local waters.
 He knows all the hotspots to make your trip a success regardless of what you desire to target.
 Feel free to contact Capt.
 BJ for your next fishing adventure.
 He would be more than happy to answer any questions you might have.